 My girls wanted pink and green icing.
 I tried making the recommended icing on the recipe, but it was pretty runny and I didn’t like it, so I went to my go- to recipe with icing sugar and added a little pureed cherry juice and spinach juice (instead of added food colouring).

 My girls decorated their cookies as they chose.
 I didn’t help.
 I didn’t tell them how many candies or sprinkles to put on them.
 I let them have their moment and fun.
-This is a hard thing to do, especially as a trainer and an exercise physiologist, but knowing that the cookies were a “bit” healthier having white beans in it, I just let it go!

 I loved my afternoon with my girls.
 Listening to Christmas music, watching my little bakers sing and decorate brought pure joy to this mom’s face!